-Disinfecting wipes like those from Lysol and Clorox in a pop-up canister or pouch are convenient and simple to use and, if used correctly, kill most bacteria and viruses on hard surfaces.
+Disinfecting wipes like those from Lysol and Clorox in a pop-up canister or pouch are convenient and simple to use and, if used correctly, kill most bacteria on hard surfaces.
 If you like to make your own cleaning products, you can make disinfecting wipes at home with just a few simple ingredients.

 Before You Begin

 While there are many disinfectants registered with the U.S. Environmental Protection Agency (EPA), not all are commercially available for consumers to use in DIY projects.
 The Centers for Disease Control and Prevention (CDC) recommends that consumers use a product that contains at least 60 percent alcohol to disinfect hands and surfaces.